-Eligible parties are limited to the operators of the water facility for which mitigation and enhancement are needed.
-Eligible parties for species recovery grants include established non-profit organizations, watershed coalitions, local governments, conservation and water conservancy districts, and Colorado's tribal governments.
-Federal agencies and private landowners are not eligible to receive species recovery grant funds; however, projects may be conducted on private, state, or federal lands with appropriate permissions and under the sponsorship of an eligible entity.
+Eligible parties for all grants for New Projects are limited to the operators of the water facility for which mitigation and enhancement are needed.
+Eligible parties for Sepecies Recovery Garants include established non-profit organizations, watershed coalitions, local governments, conservation and water conservancy districts, and Colorado's tribal governments.
+Federal agencies and private landowners are not eligible to receive Sepecies Recovery Garant funds; however, projects may be conducted on private, state, or federal lands with appropriate permissions and under the sponsorship of an eligible entity.
 Local governments that do not participate in the National Flood Insurance Program will not be eligible for funding.